Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

 \subsection{Cyclic Queries}

 Our work mainly targets acyclic CQs, yet the techniques we develop can also be used for cyclic CQs by leveraging (hyper)tree decompositions~\cite{GottlobGLS:2016}.
-The main idea of such \emph{decomposition algorithms} is to reduce cyclic CQs to acyclic CQs.
-Extending the notion of tree decompositions for graphs~\cite{RobertsonS:1986}, (hyper)tree decompositions~\cite{GottlobLS:2002} organize the relations into ``bags'' and arrange the bags into a tree.
-Each decomposition is associated with a width parameter that captures the degree of acyclicity in the query and affects the complexity of subsequent evaluation: smaller width implies lower time complexity. \emph{Our approach is orthogonal to the decomposition algorithm used and it adds ranked enumeration capability virtually ``for free.''}
+The main idea of such \emph{decomposition methods} is to reduce cyclic CQs to acyclic CQs.
+Extending the notion of tree decompositions for graphs~\cite{RobertsonS:1986}, (hyper)tree decompositions~\cite{GottlobLS:2002} organize the relations into ``bags'' and arrange those bags into a tree structure.
+Each decomposition is associated with a width parameter that captures the degree of acyclicity in the query and affects the complexity of subsequent evaluation: smaller width implies lower time complexity. \emph{Our approach is orthogonal to the decomposition method used and it adds ranked enumeration capability virtually ``for free.''}

-\introparagraph{Decomposition algorithms} The state-of-the-art decomposition algorithms rely on the submodular width $\subw(Q)$ of a query $Q$~\cite{Marx:2013:THP:2555516.2535926}.
-There exist decomposition algorithms that run in time $\O(f(|Q|)n^{(2+\delta)\subw(Q)})$ for $\delta > 0$~\cite{berkholz19submodular} or $\bigO(f_1(|Q|)n^{\subw(Q)}(\log n)^{f_2(|Q|)})$~\cite{khamis17panda} for query-dependent functions $f, f_1$ and $f_2$.
+\introparagraph{Decomposition methods} The state-of-the-art decompositions rely on the submodular width $\subw(Q)$ of a query $Q$~\cite{Marx:2013:THP:2555516.2535926}.
+There exist decomposition methods that run in time $\O(f(|Q|)n^{(2+\delta)\subw(Q)})$ for $\delta > 0$~\cite{berkholz19submodular} or $\bigO(f_1(|Q|)n^{\subw(Q)}(\log n)^{f_2(|Q|)})$~\cite{khamis17panda} for query-dependent functions $f, f_1$ and $f_2$.
 For example, $\stages$-cycle CQs $Q_{C\stages}$ can be decomposed into trees where each bag materializes a relation of size $\O(n^{2-1/\lceil \ell/2 \rceil})$~\cite{Alon1997,DBLP:conf/sebd/Scarcello18}.
-Since this is an active research area, we expect these algorithms to be improved and we believe our framework is general enough to accommodate future decomposition algorithms.
+Since this is an active research area, we expect these algorithms to be improved and we believe our framework is general enough to accommodate future decomposition methods.
 Sufficient conditions for our approach to apply with no additional preprocessing cost are (1) the full output of $Q$ is the union of the output produced by the trees in the decomposition and (2) the number of trees depends only on query size $|Q|$.
-Both are satisfied by current decompositions.\footnote{In general, a decomposition algorithm might be designed only for Boolean CQs where it can take ``shortcuts'' because no output tuples are needed, e.g., through (fast) matrix-multiplication~\cite{Alon1997}.}
+Both are satisfied by current decompositions.\footnote{In general, a decomposition might be designed only for Boolean CQs where it can take ``shortcuts'' because no output tuples are needed, e.g., through (fast) matrix-multiplication~\cite{Alon1997}.}